 - If you can’t get around new plastic, buy things that are easy to recycle – look for 100% PET, PP, or PE plastics.
 Test and see if the product is harder in some places, softer in others – then it consists of different types of plastic.
 Try to avoid black plastics altogether.

 Of course, sometimes these little changes can seem futile.
 But remember, every action you take makes a real difference.
-Here are some more easy tips to help you on your way towards a zero waste lifestyle.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Here are some more easy tips to help you on your way towards a zero waste lifestyle.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?